 But the so-called decoupling in 2014 didn’t happen suddenly.

-Growth in global carbon emissions has been slowing since 2012, according to the PBL (Planbur-eau voor de Leefomgeving) Netherlands Environ-mental Assessment Agency and the European Commission’s Joint Research Centre.
+Growth in global carbon emissions has been slowing since 2012, according to PBL (Planbureau voor de Leefomgeving), the Netherlands Environ-mental Assessment Agency and the European Commission’s Joint Research Centre.

 Other countries, driven by self-interest or a genuine commitment to cut emissions, have also reduced their reliance on carbon-belching coal and oil and lowered their energy intensity.
 CO2 from energy accounts for nearly 70 percent of global emissions.

-Global investment in renewable energy increased sixfold in the past 10 years, reaching $264 billion in 2014, up 17 percent from 2013, according to data compiled by the Frankfurt School–UNEP Collaborating Centre for Climate and Sustainable Energy Finance and Bloomberg New Energy Finance.
+Global investment in renewable energy increased sixfold in the past 10 years, reaching 244 billion euros in 2014, up 17 percent from 2013, according to data compiled by the Frankfurt School – UNEP Collaborating Centre for Climate and Sustainable Energy Finance and Bloomberg New Energy Finance.

-The explosion of energy-efficient technology, from light bulbs to airplane engines, has also helped, as has the shale gas boom in the United States, which has spurred investment in gas-fired power plants.
+The explosion of energy-efficient technology, from light bulbs to aeroplane engines, has also helped, as has the shale gas boom in the United States, which has spurred investment in gas-fired power plants.

 The investment has generated economic growth by creating jobs in new sectors and savings on energy costs, which companies are using to expand their businesses.